Rescuers call for more help in Libya as they face grim task of retrieving bodies from the sea | KRDO

 Two volunteers from Derna at the scene said that 22 bodies had arrived for burial on Saturday.
 They said up to 90 bodies were delivered on Friday.

-The dead bodies, they explained, are no longer identifiable on the seventh day after the flooding, because they all “look the same,” one volunteer told Jomana
+The dead bodies, they explained, are no longer identifiable on the seventh day after the flooding, because they all “look the same,” one volunteer told CNN.

 Asma Awad, another volunteer, told Jomana she lost a number of relatives, including her husband’s entire family.
 Derna “was the most beautiful city,” Awad said, adding she used to call it “the mermaid.”